 Where: Anastasiou Zinna 34, Athina 117 41

-Escaping the eyes of most tourists, the Fabrica of Euphronios is a tasty secret that Athens locals have kept for themselves.
+The Fabrica of Euphronios is a tasty secret that Athens locals have kept for themselves.
 The establishment is a Greek taverna with a twist – much like the innovative menu that it boasts.
+Somehow, it has escaped the eyes and radars of most tourists.

 Raw carpaccio style meats make an appearance on the menu, as does crab, and even scorpion.
 A visit to such a unique place does not have to break the bank either.
 Tapas style dishes can be purchased here from between 3-9 euros.